Permafrost/TundraTN/README.md

       * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix, must be specified.

+    * `$namespace` is a list of namespace prefixes and the URIs they map to, used when serialize [XML] content with elements in one or more namespaces.

     * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
 Defaults to the